 Posts by Dwight Robinson

-Dwight P. Robinson is senior vice president of the Human Resources, Diversity & Outreach division and chief diversity officer of Freddie Mac.
-In this role, he oversees Housing Outreach, Diversity and Inclusion, Human Resources, and the Freddie Mac Foundation, as well as Supplier Diversity through a shared relationship with Corporate Finance.
+Dwight P. Robinson is senior vice president of the Human Resources, Diversity & Inclusion division and chief diversity officer of Freddie Mac.
 He is a member of the company's senior operating committee and reports directly to CEO Don Layton.

 For many individuals, now is a great time to buy a home: mortgage rates are low and house prices are lower than they’ve been in years.
 But gathering enough funds for the down payment, fees, and closing costs is a challenge for some families.
 Although no down payment mortgages are primarily a thing of the past, if you’ve done your homework, and are financially ready to be a homeowner, you may be eligible for down payment assistance from a variety of sources.
 However, Freddie Mac does require that borrowers contribute roughly five percent from their own funds to be used for down payment and closing costs.